kylescott007/kylescott007.github.io/README.md

 # Welcome to the Analyst's Tool Belt

-An analyst's one-stop shop.
+The Analyst's one-stop shop.

 # Notice

 The following is a curated list of links and details of tools, resources, and education hubs.
-This will not only include information and academics for analytics but, many great resources that benefit you and your pursuit in knowledge.
+This will not only include information and academics for analytics but many great resources that benefit you and your pursuit of knowledge.

 ---